ourresearch/depsy-research/introducing_depsy.md

 To start with, we downloaded the source distribution of each PyPI library using its most recent release url listed on PyPI.
 For the recently introduced ["wheel" format"](http://pythonwheels.com/), we extracted the list of required libraries from the package's metadata.json file.
 For other source distributions we extracted the list from the older requires.txt file.

-Python has a number of libraries we didn't to track: ones that come with a base Python installation, ones  used only by certain environments (Windows pywin for example), auxilliary install options (like development or test options).
+Python has a number of libraries we didn't attempt to track: ones that come with a base Python installation, ones used only by certain environments (Windows pywin for example), auxiliary install options (like development or test options).
 So we excluded these.
 That took care of finding all the dependencies in PyPI.

 Next, we wanted to find all the times that sofware in GitHub depends on a Python library.
 This starts off simple:  we got a list of all Python GitHub repositories, using Google BigQuery, as above with R.  For each GitHub repository we downloaded its source code, again just like we did with R.

 From there, we looked for dependencies in two places to make sure we didn't miss anything.
 First, if the software repository included a setup.py or the newer requirements.txt file, we recorded the libraries listed there.
 However, we found that Python code often has dependencies *that are never explicitly specified*.
 We didn't want to miss these, so we used a second technique: actually reading the Python source code to find import statements.

 To do this, we extracting lines that included the word "import" from files that end in ```.py```.
 We discarded comments, then used a set of regular expressions to extract the import name from these lines (which, annoyingly, use a pretty diverse syntax).
 Once we had the names of the imported libraries, we weren't done though--in Python, the import statement is often used to manipulate local code, as well as to bring in external dependencies.
 So we compared the import names we found to the source code directory tree.
 If the import name was a subdirectory or a filename we assumed they were importing a local module, so we discarded the import.
 You can see details of this in the [Python source file.](https://github.com/Impactstory/depsy/blob/master/models/pypi_package.py)

 The final task was mapping the import name to a PyPI library.
 This was harder than we'd hoped, because import names can be completely different from package names, one of the (many) [painful bits of Python's packaging system.](http://lucumr.pocoo.org/2012/6/22/hate-hate-hate-everywhere/).
 Even worse, in some cases more than one PyPI library uses the *same* import name (for example, pipeline, python-pipeline, and django-pipeline all distribute a package or module called "pipeline", as [PEP 423](https://www.python.org/dev/peps/pep-0423/#use-a-single-name) discusses).

 So, the approach we finalized on was this:

-1. Run through all Python package on PyPI and extract the package or module name that each package specifies in its setup.py.
-That's it's import name.
-Sometimes the setup.py runs code to generate the value, in which case we ccouldn't extract it from the static setup.py file -- in these cases we made a best guess, and scraped the highest level directory from http://pydoc.net.
+1. Run through all Python packages on PyPI and extract the package or module name that each package specifies in its setup.py.
+That's its import name.
+Sometimes the setup.py runs code to generate the value, in which case we couldn't extract it from the static setup.py file -- in these cases we made a best guess, and scraped the highest level directory from http://pydoc.net.
 For example, check out the python library [python-igraph](https://pypi.python.org/pypi/python-igraph): its import name is actually ```igraph```, so you import it as ```import igraph```.
 We built a lookup from these import names back to the PyPI library names.
 2. If there is more than one PyPI package with the same import name, we figured out which one had the most downloads, then assign all uses to that package.
 Where these name collisions keep us from getting *any* data on imports (max 0), we estimate their PageRank percentile from their download percentile.

 #### Calculate PageRank